-Raspberry Halloween mummy pies are a fun and easy way to make spooky food!
+Halloween mummy pies are a fun and easy way to make spooky food!
 They’re easy halloween party food and delicious and made with fresh or frozen raspberries – or even jam to make them super quick and easy.

 I went for a raspberry filling, simply made by heating frozen raspberries with a bit of sugar and a squeeze of lemon juice.
 It turns into a jam-like consistency and for ease you could even just use jam!

 These halloween mummy pies are perfect if you’re looking for easy Halloween recipes for kids.
-They’re simple and make for a bloodcurdling party and my kids instantly tucked into them with glee.
+They’re simple and make for a bloodcurdling party.
+My kids instantly tucked into them with glee.

 How to make Halloween Mummy Pies